Schedule an Appointment

 The holiday season is a time of joy, celebration, and togetherness.
-To ensure a safe and enjoyable holiday season for both your pets and your family, it’s crucial to take steps to prevent injuries and illness that may lead to unexpected veterinary visits.
+To ensure a safe and enjoyable holiday season for both your pets and your family, it’s crucial to take steps to prevent injuries and illnesses that may lead to unexpected veterinary visits.

 Here are common culprits that cause veterinary emergencies during the holiday season: